hackerbay/Employee-Handbook/people-operations/violation/README.md

 # Violation

 - Violation is registered against you if you do not follow policy and rules listed in this handbook.
-- When we raise a violation against you.
-You'll get a Slack Notification from the slackbot.
+- You can see your violations on Employee Dashobard.
 - Violation is a very serious.
-Few of these will get you fired from the company.
+A lot of these will get you fired from the company.
 - If you've violated the rule / policy.
 You'll get a very serious warning from your manager and the management.
 - If you violate the policy / rule that you have violated in the past (in the same year).
 You'll be fired effective immediately.
 - Few critical offences such as [Harassment](/general/anti-harassment/README.md) will get you fired immediately.
 We will not register a violation in this case.
 There's no second chance here.